MaterializeInc/materialize/doc/developer/guide-testing.md

 not need to write many tests yourself, if you can find an existing sqllogictest file that has coverage of that feature!
 (Grep is your friend.)

-Note that we certainly don't pass every upstream sqllogictest test at the moment.
-You can see the latest status at https://mtrlz.dev/civiz.
+We pass every SQLite test, with only a few modifications to the upstream test data.

 To run a sqllogictest against Materialize, you'll need to have PostgreSQL running on the default port, 5432, and have created a database named after